 - Access to online Gardener Resources

-- Support from skilled staff and interns
+- Support from skilled staff, interns and other gardeners

 Gardeners contribute three hours of community service per plot.
 This helps the garden function as a vibrant community resource.